alan890104/demo-sdk/README.md

 2. Link this project in other repo.

+    In other repo, run following command.
     ```bash
-    yarn link <the relative path of this project>
+    YARN_IGNORE_PATH=1 yarn link <the relative path of this project>
     ```